 More specifically, the hubs will:

 Little work has been conducted thus far through the climate hubs; however, the new webpages for each hub and sub-hub now include limited information on how climate change will impact crop and livestock production, pastures, haylands, and forests.
-The website includes links to regional assessments, regional data and research, and educational materials.
+After hiring a web design team, the website now includes links to regional assessments, regional data and research, and educational materials.

 The climate hubs and sub-hubs are physically housed in U.S. Forest Service and USDA Agricultural Research Service offices.
 However, a number USDA agencies, including the Natural Resources Conservation Service, National Institute of Food and Agriculture, Farm Service Agency, Risk Management Agency, Rural Development, and others participate in the effort.